alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **HEAP**

-Allocates some MALLOC memory and leaves the address in HEAP^
+Allocates some MALLOCed memory and leaves the address in HEAP^

 Useful to set up various essential areas during startup.

-Generally useful if you need ;
+Generally useful if you need a large lump of memory.

+Memory is not initialized, FILL can help with that.

 **HWARRAY**